 Maine Maritime Museum – Bath

-Experience Maine’s rich seafaring history from watercraft and lobstering, to shipbuilding and sea trade, with indoor and outdoor exhibits at the museum campus on the banks of the Kennebec River.
+Experience Maine’s rich seafaring history, from watercraft and lobstering to shipbuilding and sea trade, with indoor and outdoor exhibits at the museum campus on the banks of the Kennebec River.
+There’s a full-scale replication of a lighthouse lantern room, a Pirate Playship and other interactive exhibits.

 Grounds open daily, dawn to dusk